 The landscape you encounter is quite diverse.
 Travel through forest, sometimes in the valley bottom, though often the trail offers a view.

 Bike the section between the Sparrowhawk Day Use Area and Buller Creek if it’s a panoramic view of the Spray Valley you’re after.
 The first section starting at Goat Creek also offers lovely mountain views, even before you get to Goat Pond.
 (Don’t be put off by the section of eroded trail near the Goat Creek Trailhead.
 It’s short and the trail after that is in great shape.)

 As you travel south from the Sawmill Campground through to Lower Kananaskis Lake, the mountain views are also exceptional.

 I didn’t get into the Elk Pass area but spoke with some bikers who did – and they loved it.
 But like many of the sections, you have to commit to and out and back ride unless you’ve been able to organize a car shuttle.

-This relatively unheard of 80 kilometre section of the Trans Canada Trail is a great addition to the recreational opportunities offered in Kananaskis Country.
+The High Rockies Trail is an relatively unheard of 80 kilometre section of the Trans-Canada Trail and a great addition to the recreational opportunities offered in Kananaskis Country.
 Have fun exploring it.

 Further reading on biking in Alberta